 Directions

-2. In a large mixing bowl, combine the pumpkin puree, sugar, oil or melted butter, and eggs.
-Mix well until combined.
+- In a large bowl combine the pumpkin puree, sugar, oil or butter and eggs, mix until its smooth.

-3. In another bowl, whisk together the flour, baking soda, baking powder, salt, and spices until evenly distributed.
+- In another bowl whisk the flour, baking soda, baking powder, salt and spicies until its all blended.

-5. Pour the batter into the prepared loaf pan and smooth the top with a spatula.
+- Pour the batter into your pan and smooth the top with a spatula or spoon.

-6. Bake for 60-70 minutes, or until a toothpick inserted in the center comes out clean.
-If the top begins to darken too much, cover it loosely with aluminum foil.
+- Bake for 60-70 minutes or until a toothpick in the center comes out clean.
+If the top gets too dark cover it loose with foil.

-7. Once baked, remove from the oven and let the bread cool in the pan for about 10 minutes before transferring it to a wire rack to cool completely.
+- Take it out and let it cool in the pan for 10 minutes before moving it to a rack to cool completely.

 Variations on Pumpkin Bread